 The meal begins:

-Starters are served, and then the main meal of Haggis is piped in (yes, it is brought into the table to the sound of bagpipes) and the ‘Address to a Haggis’ is performed.
+Starters are served, and then the main meal of Haggis is piped in (yes, it is brought to the table to the sound of bagpipes), and the ‘Address to a Haggis’ is performed.
 And when we say performed, we mean it is a theatrical event!

-The host should stab the Haggis as verse three arrives (note, make sure there’s a little hole beforehand to let the steam out!), and holds the haggis aloft at the end while reciting the line “Gie her a haggis!” to, hopefully, rapturous applause.
+The host should stab the Haggis as verse three arrives (note, make sure there’s a little hole beforehand to let the steam out!) and hold the haggis aloft at the end while reciting the line “Gie her a haggis!” to hopefully, rapturous applause.